microsoft/pxt-adafruit/docs/lessons/flashing-heart/activity.md

 ### ~

 Let's start by adding code that plots a heart image on the screen using `show LEDs`.
-Once you are done coding, don't forget to run your code in the simulator or the micro:bit.
+Once you are done coding, don't forget to run your code in the simulator or the @boardname@.

 ```blocks